-Fig. 4: Emulating Sector Overwrite.
+Figure 4: Emulating Sector Overwrite.
 Determining the LBA of the sectors being overwritten by a Write W requires physical geometry information.

 Let TN(LBA) be the track number of the track where the sector with the given LBA resides.
-In the figure, i to i + 4 are the track numbers of the tracks shown and TN(LBA) for any LBA residing in i will be i.
-SA(Track) denotes the starting address of (or the lowest LBA in) the given Track.
+In the figure, i to i+4 are the track numbers of the tracks shown and TN(LBA) for any LBA residing in i will be i.
+SA(Track) denotes the starting address of (or the lowest LBA in) the given track.

-As seen in Figure 4, the starting addresses do not align with our imaginary line because of Track Skew and are placed at an angular offset and after a period realigns with our imaginary line.
-In the figure, this Skew period is 4 tracks.
-Skew(Track) gives the Skew for the Track in terms of number of sectors.
-Tracks with the same number of sectors per track is grouped into a Zone.
-The figure shows tracks from two Zones, $Z_n$ and $Z{n+1}$ .
-Z(Track) gives the Zone number of a given Track and TS( $Z_n$ ) is the Track Size, the number of sectors per track for the Zone $Z_n$ .
+As seen in Figure 4, the starting addresses do not align with the imaginary line because of track skew and are placed at an angular offset and after a period realigns with the imaginary line.
+In the figure, this skew period is 4 tracks.
+Skew(Track) gives the skew for the track in terms of number of sectors.
+Tracks with the same number of sectors per track are grouped into a zone.
+The figure shows tracks from two zones, $Z_n$ and $Z{n+1}$ .
+Z(Track) gives the zone number of a given track and TS( $Z_n$ ) is the track size, the number of sectors per track for the zone $Z_n$ .

 The values obtained from TN, SA, Z, TS, and Skew are all determined based on the extracted disk geometry information.
 Hence, the accuracy of the calculations are heavily dependent on the accuracy of extracted disk geometry.
 Determining the overwritten sectors on a write is a two step process.
-The first step is determining the absolute position ABS\POS of the Write W from our imaginary line.
+The first step is determining the absolute position ABS\POS of the Write W from the imaginary line.
 The next step is finding the LBA at ABS\POS for subsequent tracks.

-First step: Let $LBA_W$ be the Logical Block Address of the

-Write W and $t = TN(LBA_W)$ .
+First step: Let $LBA_W$ be the Logical Block Address of the Write W and $t = TN(LBA_W)$ .
 Then,